 Why choose this course?

-If you walk into the newsrooms of the BBC, GMTV in ScotlandReal Radio, Radio Clyde, Northsound, Moray Firth Radio and many other broadcasters you will come across graduates of this programme.
+If you walk into the newsrooms of the BBC, STVReal Radio, Radio Clyde, Northsound, Moray Firth Radio and many other broadcasters you will come across graduates of this programme.

 Even during your time on the course you can be offered paid shifs.
-One student last year, Vicky Murray, went on work placement to Westsound, part of the major Bauer group.
+One recent student, Vicky Murray, went on work placement to Westsound, part of the major Bauer group.
 She was asked back to cover holidays and has now been offered a full-time job.

-We all know that these are difficult economic times but last year’s cohort have found full-time work at traditional broadcasters such as those mentioned above but also at organisations as diverse as the SFA media office and Bunkered golf magazine.
+Graduates have also found full-time work at organisations as diverse as the SFA media office and Bunkered golf magazine.

 Why is the course this successful?